joctaTorres/StudyTexts/LINUX/Processes.md

 - Zombie – here, a process is dead, it has been halted but it’s still has an entry in the process table.

 ![Process Flow](./processflow.gif)

-### Types of Processes:

-There are fundamentally two types of processes in Linux:

-**Foreground processes** (also referred to as interactive processes) – these are initialized and controlled through a terminal session.
-In other words, there has to be a user connected to the system to start such processes; they haven’t started automatically as part of the system functions/services.

-**Background processes** (also referred to as non-interactive/automatic processes) – are processes not connected to a terminal; they don’t expect any user input.

-#### Linux's Services and Daemons:

-Linux Services and Daemons are a special class of processes that run in the background.

-**Daemons:** are processes that run continuously in the background, rather than under the direct control of a user.
-Daemons are generally easy to recognize because their names end with the letter d.

-Daemons are usually launched automatically while a computer is booting up and then wait in the background until their services are required.
-They typically respond to hardware activity, to network requests or to other programs by performing specified tasks.
-They can also configure hardware (such as the daemon devfsd, which can provide intelligent management of device entries in the device filesystem on some Linux systems), run scheduled tasks (e.g., crond) and perform a variety of other functions.

-That begin said, the initialization process (init or systemd) is a daemon.
-Another example is the secure networking daemon, xinetd (eXtended InterNET services Daemon), which is usually launched during booting and listens passively until a program, such as FTP or telnet, requests a connection.

-**Services:** A service is also a brackground process, which responds to requests from other programs over some inter-process communication mechanism (usually over a local or external network).
-A service is what a server provides.
-For example, the NFS port mapping service is provided as a separate portmap service, which is implemented as the portmapd daemon.

 ### Getting information about running processes: